 - Conflict Resolution Program in the Emergency Department.
 With the Rector CSSC, Alan Forstater, a faculty member in the TJUH ED developed, four cases based upon real-life conflicts in the Emergency Department.
 Screenplays were written, cases were cast using the JEFF PLAYERS group and two video clips were produced.
 These were then integrated into a curriculum for teaching conflict resolution in an Interdisciplinary manner with RN, NA, MD, attending physicians, techs, security guards, and secretaries all in attendance in these small group teaching sessions.
 Tim Brigham helped in the development of this Faculty Development and interdisciplinary curriculum.

-- High fidelity simulator training: The Rector CSSC has scheduled programs for training and use of the high fidelity simulation models for faculty across the schools at the University.
+- High fidelity simulator training: The Rector CSSC has scheduled programs for training and use of the high fidelity simulation models for faculty across the Colleges at the University.
 These include NOELLE, SIM-MAN and Harvey.

 Faculty Development Programs

 The Rector CSSC develops, produces and evaluates curricula for faculty development using simulation and simulation tools.
 In working with the Dean of the Medical College, specifically the senior Associate Dean for CME, Karen Novielli MD and with our Director of Professional Development, Joseph Majdan, MD, the Rector CSSC team has developed, supported, and evolved many simulation-based teaching and evaluation programs that cover the scope of the clinical core competencies delineated by the ACGME.

 - The Rector CSSC is committed to developing and fostering programs to support and train faculty in the use of simulation in clinical skills teaching and assessment

 - One of our core missions is to inspire teachers to use simulation in teaching in innovative and progressive ways

 - We have developed several faculty development and physician-in practice programs here at the center.